monctonug/monctonug-site/README.md

 Syncing events with Eventbrite is done by running `bundle exec ruby sync.rb`

 A blog article will be generated in `./source/articles/` for each event found.
 The event data is serialized to YAML and stored in the article's Frontmatter.

-### Deploying

-Pushing your changes up to GitHub (this repo) will trigger a [Travis CI](https://travis-ci.org/monctonug/monctonug-site) build that uses `./deploy.sh` to build and overwrite the static site at [monctonug/monctonug.github.io](https://github.com/monctonug/monctonug.github.io).